stefanborghys/javascript-examples/javascript-examples/README.md

 #### Array Spread - `...`

 When the spread operator is used with arrays.
 It spreads it's indexes and values.
-This can result in having arrays with duplicate values!
+Note: this can result in having arrays with duplicate values!

 ```
 const evenNumbers = [2, 4, 6, 8];